Catastrophe,

 after the severest disasters, and in cases where victims are directly and

-those who lose close friends and relatives."
-Not all of the symptoms occur
+are those who lose close friends and relatives."
+Not all of the symptoms

-immediately, and reactions may appear years afterward, especially on anniversaries
+occur immediately, and reactions may appear years afterward, especially

-Foa documented the aftermath of an extremely destructive earthquake that struck
+and Foa documented the aftermath of an extremely destructive earthquake

-aggression."
+of apathy and aggression."
 Girls tended to be more affected than boys.
-(Aptekar notes, "Perhaps
+(Aptekar

-the girls were more aware of their feelings than the boys.")
-Boys tended to
+notes, "Perhaps the girls were more aware of their feelings than the boys.")

 Meanwhile, adverse reactions in adults can be so severe that disaster victims